-I’ll be the first to admit that a $400 price tag for a beauty tool is a pretty penny, and that’s part of the reason I waited so long to hop on the Dyson hair dryer train.
+I’ll be the first to admit that a $400 price tag for a beauty tool is a pretty penny, and that’s part of the reason I waited so long to hop on the Dyson Hair Dryer train.
 My current dryer was working just fine, but when my hair stylist whipped out the professional version at an appointment, I was intrigued.

 Fast forward to today: I not only own the product but use it daily.
-If you’re in the market for a new hair dryer or are curious if the Dyson Supersonic lives up to the hype, you’ll love today’s post.
+If you’re in the market for a new hair dryer or are curious if the Dyson Supersonic lives up to the hype, you’ll love this post.

 Keep reading for my honest review of the Dyson Hair Dryer, which includes pros and cons, my experience, who should invest in a Dyson, and tips for finding a one on sale.
 I also answer reader FAQs about the Dyson Supersonic at the end!

 I wasn’t in the market for a new hair dryer, but David and I decided to do a simple gift exchange last Christmas.
 We gave each other one item in four categories: something to read, to wear, that you want, and that you need.
 I’d mentioned months prior that the Dyson would be a fun hair tool to try, so David bought the Dyson from Amazon as my “want” gift.